ReLoop: Structured Modeling and Behavioral Verification for Reliable LLM-Based Optimization: Abstract

 \section{Abstract}

-Large language models (LLMs) can translate natural language into optimization code, but \emph{silent failures} pose a critical risk: code that executes and returns solver-feasible solutions may encode semantically incorrect formulations, creating a feasibility--correctness gap of up to 90 percentage points on compositional problems.
-We introduce \textbf{ReLoop}, addressing silent failures from two complementary directions. \emph{Structured generation} decomposes code production into a four-stage reasoning chain (understand, formalize, synthesize, verify) that mirrors expert modeling practice, with explicit variable-type reasoning and self-verification to prevent formulation errors at their source. \emph{Behavioral verification} detects errors that survive generation by testing whether the formulation responds correctly to solver-based parameter perturbation, without requiring ground truth---an external semantic signal that bypasses the self-consistency problem inherent in LLM-based code review.
-The two mechanisms are complementary: structured generation dominates on complex compositional problems, while behavioral verification becomes the largest single contributor on problems with localized formulation defects.
-Together with execution recovery via IIS-enhanced diagnostics, ReLoop raises correctness from 22.6\% to 31.1\% and execution from 72.1\% to 100.0\% on the strongest model, with consistent gains across five models spanning three paradigms (foundation, SFT, RL) and three benchmarks.
-We additionally release \textbf{RetailOpt-190}, 190 compositional retail optimization scenarios targeting the multi-constraint interactions where LLMs most frequently fail.
+Large language models (LLMs) can translate natural language into optimization code, but \emph{silent failures} pose a critical risk: code that executes and returns solver-feasible solutions may encode semantically incorrect formulations---a feasibility--correctness gap reaching 90 percentage points on compositional problems.
+We introduce \textbf{ReLoop}, which addresses this gap through two complementary mechanisms. \emph{Structured generation} decomposes code production into a four-stage reasoning chain (understand, formalize, synthesize, verify), preventing formulation errors at their source. \emph{Behavioral verification} detects errors that survive generation by testing whether the formulation responds correctly to solver-based parameter perturbation---an external semantic signal that bypasses LLM self-review and requires no ground truth.
+The two mechanisms are complementary by error structure: structured generation drives the largest gains on compositional problems (\textbf{+8.5pp} accuracy on RetailOpt-190 with Claude Opus~4.6), while behavioral verification dominates on localized defects (\textbf{+4.4pp} on MAMO-ComplexLP, its largest contribution across benchmarks).
+Combined with diagnostic execution recovery, ReLoop reaches \textbf{100\% executable code} on Claude Opus~4.6 and consistently improves accuracy on chat-tuned foundation models across three benchmarks; we further identify a known limitation of narrowly-tuned SFT models, whose learned output formats are brittle to chain-of-thought prompts---an interaction we document and analyze.
+We release \textbf{RetailOpt-190}, 190 compositional retail optimization scenarios targeting the multi-constraint interactions where LLMs most frequently fail.
 Code and benchmark: \url{https://github.com/junbolian/ReLoop}.

 \keywords{Automated Optimization Modeling \and Behavioral Verification \and Silent Failures \and Large Language Models}